-Maybe a better question is, what do we do with our hutch when we no longer cherish it in a way we once did?
-Craigs list is full of them so good luck trying to sell it there.
+Maybe a better question is, what do we do with our beloved hutch when we no longer cherish it in a way we once did?

 Mine sat in storage and then in the garage for nearly three years.